akgupta20/PasswordGenrator/README.md

 1. Start the development server using the command: `npm start`
 2. Open your web browser and navigate to `http://localhost:4200` to view the application.

-## Project Details

-The objective of this project was to build a password generator application using Angular.
-The application allows users to generate random passwords based on specified criteria.

-### Design Choices

-- **Responsive Design**: Implemented a responsive design to ensure optimal viewing experience across various devices.
-- **Dynamic UI**: Integrated dynamic UI elements to enhance user interaction and experience.

 ## Technologies Used

 - **Angular**: Used as the primary framework for building the web application.
 - **TypeScript**: Utilized for adding type safety and enhancing the development experience.
-- **SCSS**: Employed for styling the application with modular and maintainable CSS.
+- **SCSS**: Used scss for styling the application with modular and maintainable CSS.

 ## Assignment Details